wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 ## Unrolling!

-Another thing we found when looking at clangs generated SSE-code was that it was unrolled to do 4 swaps each iteraton of the loop.
+Another thing we found when looking at clangs generated SSE-code was that it was unrolled to do 4 swaps each iteration of the loop.
 Will that bring us better perf in our sse and avx implementations? lets try!

 ```c++
 	size_t chunks = bytes / sizeof(__m128);